Humanites-Numeriques-PSL/Wilhelmus_project/README.md

 ## Description des dossiers

-train_txt_langs: fichiers .xml convertis en .txt, organisés en dossiers selon la langue détectée par fasttext.
+train_txt_langs:  .xml fils converted to  .txt, organized in folders according to the language detected by fasttext.

 ## Description des fichiers